What Are U.S. COVID Travel Requirements and How Can Seven Corners Help?

 Busy bus terminal

-When traveling into or out of the United States, it’s important to know the travel requirements for both your destination and your return.
-By having the most up-to-date information before your trip, you’ll be prepared for a smooth journey from start to finish.
-Seven Corners can help prepare you by providing current information on travel requirements to avoid any hiccups along the way.
+When traveling into or out of the United States, it’s important to have the most up-to-date travel requirements for both your destination and your return.
+Seven Corners can help prepare you by providing current information on COVID travel requirements for the U.S. so you have a smooth journey from start to finish.

-These guidelines seem pretty simple, and although some of the most severe threats of the pandemic are likely behind us, there are still some travel requirements that can be confusing.
+These guidelines seem pretty simple, but some other travel requirements can be more confusing.
 Requirements may be different depending on where you’re going, where you’re from, and when you’re traveling.
 It’s important to do your research and understand what measures you must take to travel — and get back home — wisely and safely.

 Are There Travel Restrictions for Domestic Travel in the U.S.?

-Do I Need A COVID Test to Enter the United States?
+Do I Need a Negative COVID Test to Fly to the USA?

 The CDC no longer requires most travelers flying from a foreign country to show a negative COVID-19 test result or documentation of recovery in order to enter the United States.